Pollen counts are updated daily from February 15 to November 15.

 Experts who research the development of child allergies recommend pregnant women eat a Mediterranean Diet which includes plenty of fruits, vegetables, healthy fats, whole grains, and nuts.
 This type of diet is proven in many studies to help curb the risk of developing heart disease and diabetes.
 But, doctors strongly urge pregnant women to avoid the following foods:

 Once your baby is born and you begin introducing your infant to new foods, do so as early as possible, as this may help reduce food allergies and lessens the likelihood of your kid becoming a fussy eater.

 The most effective way to avoid reactions to known food allergens is to avoid serving them to your allergic kid.
 Always check carefully the food ingredient labels before bringing something home.
 Learn all the pertinent foods to avoid by all names it is known by.

 The Carolina Asthma and Allergy Center was established in 1952 and has grown to be an important asset to patients of all ages.
 All our physicians at each location are board certified in Allergy & Immunology.
-With twelve locations to serve you in the Charlotte, North Carolina region find the one nearest you.
-For an appointment call us at 704-372-7900.
+With 12 locations to serve you in the Charlotte, North Carolina region find the one nearest you.
+For an appointment contact us.

 Please note: Due to healthcare privacy laws, we cannot answer any questions pertaining to personal health information by e-mail.